mhende29/UWOMeteorRadiometer/notes.md

 - add a anti-aliassing filter (e.g. 4th order Butterworth low pass filter)
 - design a new pcb with optimized layout to reduce interference
 - adjustable diode bias
+- add a 1uA current source to aid with calibration of the amplifier